kumudadk/10daysofcodeVVCE/README.md

 # 10daysofcodeVVCE
-These are few selected problems from Hackerrank (Algorithms ,Data structures )
+These are few selected problems from Hackerrank

+This event was conducted by vidyavardhaka college of engineering Mysore